Bayern Munich's Javi Martinez was happy with his full debut for the German side as they beat Valencia 2-1 in the Champions League.

-The former Athletic Bilbao midfielder has been limited to only substitute appearances in the Bundesliga since his summer transfer from the Europa League finalist, but he was pleased to finally make the starting group in the European encounter.
+The former Athletic Bilbao midfielder has been limited to only substitute appearances in the Bundesliga since his summer transfer from the Europa League finalists, but he was pleased to finally make the starting eleven in the European encounter.

 The Spain international was also quick to thank the fans of his new club for the warm welcome he has received since his arrival in Germany, though he admitted he was struggling somewhat to learn German.